cranjesh/images-test/TheSoldiersLegacyThorough.md

 William stopped speaking.
 A heavy silence followed.
 Footsteps approached, slow and deliberate.
 My pulse quickened.
 Then—a soft rustle.
 A loose sheet of paper slipped from a nearby stack and drifted to the floor.

 William exhaled sharply.
-“Confound these infernal draughts…” The footsteps hesitated, then turned away.

-“I’ll see you out,” William said, his tone clipped.
+“Confound these infernal draughts… I’ll see you out,” William said, his tone clipped.
 A chair scraped back, followed by the soft tread of retreating steps.
 The conversation was over.

 Only then did I release the breath I had been holding.
 I glanced at Holmes and whispered, “He didn’t tell us that—about the chest and Edward’s death.
 He doesn’t want us to find it.”